daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 ```

 ## Step 5: Bootup raspberry-pi
-Our SD is ready.
+Our SD card is ready.
 Please insert it into rasbberry-pi and boot up.